 THEN EXCREMENT HIT THE OSCILLATING DEVICE

 In 2022, Akamai saw over 60 billion credentials hacked and stuffed into websites for vulnerabilities.
 That number is up slightly from 100 billion over prior years (2018-2020).
-Cyber attacks are now a lucrative business vertical with a marketplace; there are set-and-forget tools for cracking passwords, searching for credential/password pairs on the darkweb, and the like.
-We can thwart attacks knowing what they are doing and how to make their work efforts miserable.
+Cyber attacks are now a lucrative business vertical with a marketplace.
+There are set-and-forget tools for cracking passwords, searching for credential/password pairs on the dark web, and the like.
+We can thwart attacks by knowing what they are doing and how to make their work efforts miserable.

 To keep this super simple, there is only one statistic to understand: how long it takes a hacker to brute force crack a single digit in a password.